(This document is by the Irish Revenue Commissioners, www.revenue.ie)

 No, if the ethos of the organisation does not change then a body that wishes to change its legal structure should write to Charities section prior to the change, notifying us of the reason for the proposed change and enclosing a copy of the new draft Governing Instrument.

-Can a foreign charity be granted charitable tax exemption in Ireland?
+Can a foreign charity be granted charitable tax exemption/determination in Ireland?

 Can a Director/Trustee be paid as director/trustee?

-In general no payments should be paid to Directors/Trustees other then out of pocket expenses.
+In general no payments should be paid to Directors/Trustees other than out of pocket expenses.
 Specifically Directors/Trustees are not to be paid for holding such an office.

 Can an organisation that has charitable tax exemption have paid employees?